apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift's tour enters her movie theater 'Era' as she brings record-breaking concert to the big screen**
+**Starfield is a stellar sci-fi refresh of the Bethesda RPG formula**

-You can read more about it [here](https://www.cnn.com/2023/08/31/entertainment/taylor-swift-eras-tour-movie/index.html).
+You can read more about it [here](https://www.theverge.com/23852390/starfield-review-xbox-pc).

 ## Requirements
 - Python 3.8